Jean GIRARD, Professor Emeritus at University of Paris, President of the FFRD Scientific Council

 “ I worked all my life on the hormonal regulation of metabolism first during development then in adults (Faculty of Sciences, College de France, CNRS, INSERM then University of Paris 5).
 I gained experience in assessing research (specifically as member and President of the specialized Commission of INSERM) and I participated as Scientific Advisor from HCERES for the evaluation of research units CNRS, INSERM and University of life Sciences.
 As President of the FFRD Scientific Council, since its creation in 2013, my main role is to organize, with the FFRD‘s President and the Office, the evaluation of research projects by the Scientific Council (choice of international experts, rapporteurs within the SC and the renewal of the SC members) ”.

-Claude CHAUMEIL, Vice-President, in charge of the patients strategy of the French Federation of Diabetes (FFD), Vice-President of the FFRD
+Claude CHAUMEIL, Vice-President of the French Federation of Diabetes (FFD), Vice-President of the FFRD

 “ The figures speak for themselves – there is an urgency to mobilise against diabetes.
 This mobilisation must also involve researchers.
 The creation of the FFRD must promote scientific and medical advances on this genetic and hereditary disease.
 The AFD, directed by and for patients, provides its financial assistance to FFRD.
 It wants to be the stimulus for the researchers to find paths to recovery ”.